rockonsoft/camelJson/README.md

 ```
 ## Introduction
 In a recent C# project I worked on, the team seemed to spend a great deal of time on getting the JSON
 serialization/de-serialization right.
-I also  wonder how hard this task is in C# compared to python and nodejs.
+I wondered how hard this task is in C# using .Net Core compared to Python and Nodejs.

-The following is reading JSON from a file using .Net core (dotnet), python and node.js on Ubuntu.
+What follows is a comparison of reading JSON from a file using .Net Core (dotnet), Python and Node.js on Ubuntu.

 ## Objective
 Read the following JSON from a file and print the resulting object to STD out.